vktiwary007/stock-curve/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+Add your API token key in environment files before running build to get data.

 ## Running unit tests